lsst-sqre/sqr-034/index.rst

 Data replication and fault tolerance
 ====================================

-The EFD uses Kafka to replicate data from the source EFDs (primary sites) to the aggregator EFD (secondary site).
+The EFD uses Kafka to replicate data from and Summit EFD (primary site) to the LDF EFD (secondary site).
 The `Kafka Connect Replicator source connector`_ is the component responsible for that.
 In the EFD setup, the Replicator source connector runs in one direction pulling topics from the primary sites to the secondary site.

-New topics and schemas in the source EFDs are automatically detected and replicated to aggregator EFD.
+New topics and schemas in the Summit EFD are automatically detected and replicated to the LDF EFD.
 As throughput increases, the Replicator automatically scales to accommodate the increased load.
 By replicating topics and schemas across primary and secondary sites further protects the EFD against data loss.

-In the present setup, consumers at the source EFD only read data from the source EFD and consumers at the aggregator EFD only read data from the aggregator EFD with the exception of the Replicator consumer.
+In the present setup, consumers at the Summit only read data from the primary site and consumers at LDF only read data from the secondary site, with the exception of the Replicator.
 Within the Kafka cluster we have fault tolerance by replicating the Kafka topics across three brokers (default set up).
 That's done by the SAL Kafka producer creating topics with a replication factor of three.

 If the InfluxDB instance in one of the primary sites die, the InfluxDB instance on the secondary site can be used to access the data.
 However, there's no failover mechanism that automatically connects a consumer to the secondary site.

-In summary, the aggregator EFD provides long-term storage and a live backup of the EFD data (see :ref:`retention-policy`).
+In summary, the LDF EFD provides long-term storage and a live backup of the EFD data (see :ref:`retention-policy`).

 .. _retention-policy: